-Monday: next to the lasagna I would write salad, and bread.
+Monday: next to the lasagna, I would write salad and bread.

-Tuesday: next to fried chicken I’d write spinach, and corn bread.
+Tuesday: next to fried chicken, I’d write spinach, and cornbread.

-Wednesday: next to beef tacos I’d write refried beans, tortilla chips with salsa and guacamole.
+Wednesday: next to beef tacos, I’d write refried beans, tortilla chips with salsa and guacamole.

-Thursday: next to pork roast I’d write pasta side dish, salad, and rolls.
+Thursday: next to pork roast, I’d write pasta side dish, salad, and rolls.

-Friday: next to tuna fish cakes I’d write elbow macaroni with tomato sauce.
+Friday: next to tuna fish cakes, I’d write elbow macaroni with tomato sauce.

-Saturday: next to steaks I’d write baked potatoes, salad, and rolls.
+Saturday: next to steaks, I’d write baked potatoes, salad, and rolls.

 - Lunch.
 Another simple idea to make the most of our time is to brainstorm for your lunch meals in the same way as you did for your dinners.
 To find lunch ideas, begin by asking each of your children their favorites, but make sure they are alone when you ask them.
-Since we have home schooled since 1989, and have worked at home for almost as long, I have always tried to have ONE of each of my children’s “favorites” once a week.
+Since we have homeschooled since 1989 and have worked at home for almost as long, I have always tried to have ONE of each of my children’s “favorites” once a week.
 (However, they are strictly warned not to complain when they eat something they don’t particularly like on someone else’s day).

 If you can’t come up with a month’s worth of different lunches to correspond with your dinners, just repeat the lunches that everyone seems to like the most.
 Make a card for each lunch and then match with the dinner with that lunch.
 A big meat dinner should be combined with a pasta or meatless lunch.
-Again, a light lunches go with a heavy dinners OR big lunch with lighter dinner.
+Again, a light lunches go with a heavy dinner OR big lunch with a lighter dinner.
 For instance:

 Sunday lunch: is our out-to-eat.
-So, for dinner we always have Sunday snacks (those frozen meals that the kids love but I hate.
+So, for dinner, we always have Sunday snacks (those frozen meals that the kids love but I hate.
 So I just eat some leftovers or a salad.

 Monday lunch: is a fast food lunch since my daughters and I do our grocery shopping.